Mountaineering

 Kushang Sherpa is the first person to reach the summit from three different routes – climbing the South Col 1993, the North Face in 1996 and Khangshung Face in 1999.

 Australian Tim Macartney-Snape became the first to walk and climb from sea level to the top in 1990 on a 1,200km journey that began in Ganga Sagar on the Bay of Bengal.
-He summited solo, weak with nausea and diarrhea, and nearly fell when he stopped to adjust his camera.
+He summited solo, weak with nausea and diarrhoea, and nearly fell when he stopped to adjust his camera.

 Briton Pauline Sanderson went one step further in 2006.
 She launched her expedition at the Dead Sea – from 420m below sea level.
 The total ascent of 9,269m took her almost six months and she made it to the top with husband, Phil, making them the first married couple to reach summit.